robertguetzkow/blender-python-examples/add-ons/install-dependencies/README.md

  **Commit hash:** [cd3597939d77e37bb45434533440d56262f01a55](https://github.com/robertguetzkow/blender-python-examples/commit/cd3597939d77e37bb45434533440d56262f01a55)

  **Changes:**
- - Fix `install_pip` for when the ensurepip modules is not available but pip is already installed
+ - Fix `install_pip` for when the ensurepip module is not available but pip is already installed

 ### 1.0.1 - 2020-05-19